opencadc/canfar-portal/docs/quick_start_fr.md

 </div>

-Remember to substitute [username] with your CANFAR user account.
+Remember to substitute [username] with your CADC user account.

 This script runs all the commands, one after the other, and takes only one parameter represented by by the shell variable `${1}`, the file ID of the CFHT exposure.
 Save your script and set it as executable: